codenamephp/.github/CODE_OF_CONDUCT.md

 this is just "normal" and not something you have to point out.
 But especially in recent years I learned that reality disagrees with me.
 So:

-I have really no idea how this comes up that often, especially in software projects whre none of those have ANYTHING to do with the code that was written, let me just spell it out as clear as I can
+I have really no idea how this comes up that often, especially in software projects where none of those have ANYTHING to do with the code that was written, let me just spell it out as clear as I can

 If you think it's a good idea to attack a person or their code because of their